NordicTrack Elliptical MachinesConsumerAffairs Unaccredited Brand

-- Commercial series: The Commercial 14.9 and C 12.9 are NordicTrack’s commercial ellipticals.
+Commercial series: The Commercial 14.9 and C 12.9 are NordicTrack’s commercial ellipticals.
 These machines are durable, with added features such as 26 resistance levels, an integrated tablet holder, a sound system and a touchscreen that is iFit enabled.
 The Mid-mech commercial series ellipticals can work in either a commercial or home setting.

-- SpaceSaver® Design: NordicTrack has several ellipticals with the SpaceSaver® Design, which makes it simple and quick to store the elliptical when it is not in use.
+SpaceSaver® Design: NordicTrack has several ellipticals with the SpaceSaver® Design, which makes it simple and quick to store the elliptical when it is not in use.
 Fold your elliptical up or down in one simple step, and easily roll it into a closet or other storage space when your workout is over.

-- 30-day trial: NordicTrack offers customers a full 30 days to try their elliptical at home before returning it for a full refund.
+30-day trial: NordicTrack offers customers a full 30 days to try their elliptical at home before returning it for a full refund.
 Exchanges can also be made within 30 days of receiving your elliptical.

-- FreeStride Trainer: NordicTrack’s FreeStride Trainer offers users a total body workout by combining movements from a treadmill, a stepper and an elliptical.
+FreeStride Trainer: NordicTrack’s FreeStride Trainer offers users a total body workout by combining movements from a treadmill, a stepper and an elliptical.
 There are three models to choose from, depending on which additional features you prefer.
 They all feature a web-enabled color touchscreen, and the FreeStride Trainer FS9i has an adjustable decline and incline, ranging from -10 percent to 10 percent.

-- Front and rear drive options: NordicTrack has both front and rear drive ellipticals, so you can choose your elliptical based on the type of movement you prefer during your workout.
+Front and rear drive options: NordicTrack has both front and rear drive ellipticals, so you can choose your elliptical based on the type of movement you prefer during your workout.

-- Best for NordicTrack ellipticals are best for serious trainers and light commercial facilities.
+Best for: NordicTrack ellipticals are best for serious trainers and light commercial facilities.

-NordicTrack Elliptical Machines Company Profile
+NordicTrack Elliptical Machines Company Information